FantasyNitroGEN/visallo/docs/developer.md

-# Developer Guide
+# Developing Visallo

-This guide is intended for those who wish to:
+This section is intended for those who wish to:

 * Contribute code to Visallo
 * Create their own Visallo plugins